-The Easter holidays are here and parents may be anticipating a few battles with the kids over ‘screen time’ in the days ahead.
+The Summer holidays are here and parents may be anticipating a few battles with the kids over ‘screen time’ in the days ahead…

 If you’re dreading screen time rows, free educational websites for children are a good compromise; kids enjoy playing the games and parents feel happy that their children are learning something.
 Here are some of our favourites: